 Don't Be Part of the 41%

-Look, rejections follow a pattern.
-Weak ties, sketchy finances, freezing during the interview, contradicting your DS-160.
+Rejections follow a pattern.
+Weak ties, sketchy finances, freezing during the interview, contradicting your DS-160, social media that tells a different story than you do.
 Now you know the pattern.